anttiviljami/laita/README.md

 Laita uses a `.laitarc` file to store its configuration.

-You can generate configurations interactively using the `laita init` command.
+You can generate configurations interactively using the `laita config` command.

 The `.laitarc` file contents look like this: